The Second Letter

 19th c. chaise lounge

-She sits on the Victorian comfort of a well-intentioned couch.
-It had once been roly-poly but not it’s only flat – like a child’s drawing of the thing it’s supposed to be.
+She sits on the dubious comfort of a well-intentioned couch.
+It had once been roly-poly, but its horsehair stuffing had been flattened by time and use.
+Now, it was a child’s drawing of the thing it’s supposed to be.

 Dr. Salt is quiet.